pduranti/mercadolibre.github.com/_posts/guide/listing/2012-07-13-res-pic-upload.markdown

  https://api.mercadolibre.com/pictures?access_token=YOUR_ACCESS_TOKEN
 </pre>

-Remember *YOUR_ACCESS_TOKEN* is the necessary key to interact with cerain APIs, obtained in the [Authenticate section](/res-authenticate).
+Remember *YOUR_ACCESS_TOKEN* is the necessary key to interact with cerain API, obtained in the [Authenticate section](/res-authenticate).

 The request body is in this case a binary (instead of plain text), and the procedure varies according to the programming language you are working with.